moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ### EVM Transaction Types and Payload {: #transaction-types-and-payload }

-EVM Appchains currently support three transaction standards: `legacy`, `eip1559`, and `eip2930`.
+Tanssi EVM Appchains currently support three transaction standards: `legacy`, `eip1559`, and `eip2930`.
 These correspond to the `transaction type` field in the above JSON object diagram.
 For each transaction type, the transaction payload contains the following fields:

 === "EIP1559"